 Field-hunting tip

-Look in ultramafic igneous rocks country — that is the host setting where laflammeite typically forms.
+Look in ultramafic igneous rocks country, the host setting where laflammeite typically forms.
 If you start seeing chalcopyrite, pentlandite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.